Meredith Perry

+Meredith Perry (born 1989) is an American entrepreneur.
+She founded uBeam, a startup that sought to charge electronic devices wirelessly using ultrasound; the company attracted prominent investors and extensive media coverage, but engineers, outside experts, and former employees questioned whether its technology could be made practical.
+She is the co-founder and CEO of Elemind, a company developing wearable neurotechnology.

 Career

 Education and research

 Perry studied paleobiology and astrobiology at the University of Pennsylvania and conducted research with the NASA Ames Research Center and the NASA Astrobiology Institute.
-She was a NASA Astrobiology Institute Research Scholarship recipient and a NASA Pennsylvania Space Grant recipient, and co-authored two astrobiology research papers with Christopher McKay.
+She co-authored astrobiology research with Christopher McKay.

 uBeam

-In 2011, Perry won the University of Pennsylvania's invention competition "PennVention" for her ultrasonic wireless power transmission system, which she named "uBeam".
-She founded uBeam later that year and raised about $40 million from investors including Founders Fund, Andreessen Horowitz, Mark Cuban, and Marissa Mayer.
+In 2011, Perry won the University of Pennsylvania's "PennVention" competition with a proposed ultrasonic wireless charging system, which she named "uBeam".
+She founded uBeam later that year; early investors included Founders Fund, Andreessen Horowitz, Mark Cuban, and Marissa Mayer.
+Experts and former uBeam engineers raised doubts about the company's approach, arguing that ultrasound-based charging faced fundamental problems of efficiency and safety and was unlikely to be practical at commercial scale.

-In a TEDx talk, Perry argued that engineers are inherently linear thinkers and said she was able to approach problems differently by consulting public sources and asking basic questions.
-Commentators later contrasted these claims with the doubts raised by experts and former uBeam engineers, who argued that the company's ultrasound-based wireless charging faced fundamental technical and safety challenges and was unlikely to be practical on a commercial scale.

-In September 2018, Perry stepped down as CEO as the company shifted toward business-to-business licensing and partnerships.
+Perry argued in a TEDx talk that engineers tend to be linear thinkers and said she had approached the problem differently by consulting public sources and asking basic questions.
+Perry stepped down as CEO in 2018; coverage at the time reported that the company was shifting toward business-to-business licensing and partnerships.

 Elemind

-In 2019, Perry announced through a tweet that she was developing a new neurotechnology with Ed Boyden.
-She later co-founded Elemind Technologies in 2020.
-On February 6, 2024, Elemind emerged from stealth mode, with Perry saying that its wearable device could "stop tremor for people with essential tremors" and "induce sleep, faster than leading sleep drugs", as well as assist in memory formation and pain management, although no device image was released at that time.
+In October 2019, Perry said on Twitter that she had been working on a new neurotechnology.
+She co-founded Elemind Technologies in 2020.
+The company emerged from stealth mode on February 6, 2024, when Perry said its wearable device could suppress tremor in people with essential tremor and help induce sleep, and that it was being explored for memory and pain applications.

+Elemind's first commercial product is a neurotechnology headband.
+The company has pointed to a 2024 randomized controlled trial of alpha phase-locked auditory stimulation for sleep-onset insomnia, published in Scientific Reports by authors including Elemind researchers, and has stated that the device helped 76% of participants with insomnia fall asleep 48% faster on average.

 Recognition and reception

-Perry's work with uBeam received widespread media attention in the early 2010s, where she was often portrayed as part of a new generation of young Silicon Valley entrepreneurs.
-While some reporting highlighted her ambition and the high-profile investors backing uBeam, other coverage emphasized skepticism from engineers and analysts about the feasibility of the company's ultrasound-based charging technology.
+Perry and uBeam received extensive media attention in the early 2010s, with Perry frequently profiled as a young technology entrepreneur.
+Later reporting focused on doubts from engineers, outside experts, and former employees about whether the company's ultrasound-based charging could work as promised.

-She has been included in a number of "young innovator" lists, such as Fortunes "40 Under 40" Mobilizers, Forbes "30 Under 30", and Vanity Fairs "The New Establishment".
+She was named to Fortunes "40 Under 40" Mobilizers list, Forbes "30 Under 30" in energy, and Vanity Fairs 2015 "New Establishment" list.
 In 2014 she was named one of Fast Companys "Most Creative People", and in 2012 she received Elle magazine's Genius Award.